iadept/grapher/grapher_annotation/README.md

 # Grapher

-Grapher is helper for generate GraphQL from dart code!
+Grapher is a helper for generating client-side GraphQL from models written in Dart!

-Support:
+Support all base features:
 - Type, Input, Enum
 - Query, Mutation, Subscription
+- Union
-- Union, Subquery
+- Subquery (query on field)

 Not implemented, but plan:
-- Fragments generation
+- Fragments generation (for reduce query complexity)
-- Multiple queries
+- Multiple queries in one

 # Usage